JeppeBKV/nodemvctemplate/README.md

 # NodeMVCTemplate

-To instantiate this template write "npx create-nodemvctemplate appName"
+To instantiate this template write "npx nodemvctemplate appName"

 This template for model view controllers using Node, express and MySQL.